rajasingh012/llmxcpg/README.md

 ## Issues

-If you encounter any issues with our codebase, please open an issue in the repository.
+If you encounter any issues with our codebase, please **open an issue in the repository**.
 This is the most effective way for us to assist you.

 ## Repository Structure